 I have been using all major public clouds for several years, but I have the most experience with GCP and AWS.
 I really like working with GCP, as it’s very developer friendly and fast.

-GCP: experienced
+GCP: expert

 Cloud Functions, Cloud Run, Cloud SQL, Pub/Sub, GKE, Secrets Manager, Load Balancing, Cloud DNS, Cloud KMS, Cloud Storage, Stackdriver, Cloud Endpoints and more.

-AWS: skilled
+AWS: experienced

 EC2, Redshift, Athena, Glue, S3, and more.